Adroiti/docs-for-code-review-tools/RuboCop/Style-FormatString.md

 ## Description

-This cop enforces the use of a single string formatting utility.
+This rule enforces the use of a single string formatting utility.
 By default, it favor's the use of `format` over the fairly cryptic `String#%` method.

-### Example
+## Examples

 ```ruby
 # bad